 Additionally, marriage and divorce rates are made public by the US Census Bureau and the image below shows the percentage of divorced individuals in every Oregon county.

-Oregon – How To Check if He or She Is Married (Free Divorce & Marriage Records)
+How To Check if Someone in Oregon Is Married (Free Divorce & Marriage Records)

 Though the Oregon Vital Records Office offers divorce certificates, it doesn’t provide divorce decrees.
-Individuals need to find one at the court clerk in the county where the divorce took place.
+Individuals need to find Oregon divorce documents at the court clerk in the county where the divorce took place.

 Fees run between $28.00 and $44.95 depending on the ordering method someone uses.
 Extra copies cost $25.00.
 Below are the required applications customers need to submit with their orders: